Bülent Keneş: Biography

 Keneş earned a bachelor's degree in international relations from Boğaziçi University and a PhD from Marmara University.
 From 2005 to 2006, he served as editor-in-chief of Bugün.
 In 2007, he joined Today's Zaman as the newly-founded English-language newspaper's first editor-in-chief.

 In July 2014, Turkish Prime Minister Recep Tayyip Erdoğan filed a legal complaint against Keneş with the Ankara Chief Public Prosecutor's Office, alleging that Keneş had targeted him with a smear campaign.

 On 9 October 2015, Keneş was arrested by Turkish police on charges of insulting Erdoğan, now President of Turkey, on Twitter.
 The Committee to Protect Journalists condemned the arrest as part of a "relentless crackdown on the press" in Turkey.

-Following the 2016 Turkish coup d'état attempt, a further arrest warrant was issued by Turkish authorities, targeting him and 46 other Zaman employees.
+Following the 2016 Turkish coup d'état attempt, further arrest warrants were issued by Turkish authorities, targeting Keneş and 46 other Zaman employees.
+When announcing those arrest warrants, the Turkish government claimed that Zaman was the "flagship media organization" of the Gülen movement.

 Following Sweden's application for NATO membership in 2022, the Turkish government demanded the extradition of several dozen individuals living in Sweden, including Keneş.
 In December 2022, the Supreme Court of Sweden blocked the extradition of Keneş, ruling that several of the Turkish charges against him were not crimes under Swedish law and that there was "a risk of persecution based on this person’s political beliefs."